danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 ```

 Notice that the estimation is not that good and the filtered index is not used. why?
-Depending the escenario insted of creating three indexes, you can crete a single index for the last 4 months..
-The only way to know the best option is to create them and tests querys and compare execution plans

 Use the option RECOMPILE